openservicebrokerapi/servicebroker/spec.md

 The frequency and maximum duration of polling MAY vary by platform client.
-If a platform has a max polling duration and this limit is reached, the platform MUST cease polling and the operation state MUST be considered `failed`.
+If a platform has a max polling duration and this limit is reached, the platform MUST cease polling, the operation state MUST be considered `failed`, and the Platform SHOULD send a deprovision request to the Service Broker to prevent an orphan being created.

 ## Provisioning